TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 2/Hosea 2.17.md

 ---

-For I will take away the names of the Baalim out of her mouth, and they shall no more be mentioned by their name.
+For I will take away the names of the Baals out of her mouth, and they will no longer be mentioned by name.